pdgilbert/SensorProject_th8/README.md

 The code here is based on code in https://github.com/pdgilbert/rust-integration-testing/examples/projects.
-Relative to that repository, this crate is much simplified by targetting specific hardware and a specific MCU (stm32f401).
+Relative to that repository, this crate is much simplified by targetting specific hardware and a specific MCU (stm32f401/411).
 The intention is that code here should be stable and remain working for the hardware.
 The code in repository `rust-integration-testing` is intended for testing new versions of crates and hals, and as a result is sometimes broken.

-As of January 2025 the preferred sensor crates are still under considertation.
+As of August 2025 the preferred sensor crate is aht20-driver.
+It seems to works with aht10 sensors too.
+There is still some consideration of other drivers.
+The code is not currently using `rtic`.
-For that reason there are mulitiple bin options, but not all work.
+There are multiple bin options, but not all work.
 The multiplexer crate `xca9548a` uses `embedded-hal v1` and that implies sensor devices crates should also.
-Currently I have not found a good choice for an AHT10 driver crate using  `embedded-hal v1`.
-Testing is being mostly done with AHT20.
-While many device crates compile, some have run time errors.
-See https://github.com/pdgilbert/i2c-test for more details.
-Based on test success there, and needs/nice properties below, attention is currently focussed on `aht20-driver` crate.
+(See https://github.com/pdgilbert/i2c-test for earlier test details.)
+The needs/nice properties for the sensor device crate follow.

 The device crate needs/nice properties:
  - `no_std`.